JustinMullin/hangman-challenge/README.md

 implementations competing against each other in realtime, but a delay will be effected to make activity more visible, so tournaments will take longer to run.

-`./gradlew run`: Run a text-based tournament.
+`./gradlew run`: Run a tournament in the visualizer.
+While the tournament is running, hold Space to fast-forward.

-`./gradlew runVisualize`: Run a visualized tournament.
-While in the visualizer, hold Space to fast-forward.
+`./gradlew runHeadless`: Run a text-based tournament (no visualizer).
+Results will be output to standard out.

 Feel free to stack up multiple versions of testing bots locally to see how they perform against each other, but please only include a single bot with your Nerdery LDAP username as your final submission in the PR.